zackstout/beatles-songwriting/README.md

   - C / E / G#
   - C# / F / A
   - D / F# / A#
+- 🎵 All my loving
+- 🎵 Don't ever change
+- 🎵 From me to you
+- 🎵 That means a lot

 ### The Augmented Masterclass: 'Fixing A Hole', 'I'm So Tired' and 'Old Brown Shoe'.

+- 🎵 Fixing a hole
+- 🎵 I'm so tired
+- 🎵 Old brown shoe

 ### The Augmented Ascent (5-#5-6-#5) - James Bond and beyond

 - Table of examples of early Beatles covers (p.
 345)
+- 🎵 Savoy truffle
+- 🎵 Raining in my heart
+- 🎵 Hey bulldog
+- 🎵 Glass onion
+- 🎵 Eleanor Rigby

 ---